jimniels/blog/src/client/posts/2020-01-14-follow-your-values-not-your-passions.md

 ---
-title: Follow Your Values, Not Your Passions
 tags: thoughts
 ---

+# Follow Your Values, Not Your Passions

 My wife loves Dax Shepard’s podcast “Armchair Expert”.
 Recently, she listened to [an episode where Dax interviews Adam Grant](https://armchairexpertpod.com/pods/adam-grant)—a psychologist, author, and professor who specializes in organizational psychology—and recommended I listen to it.